Dakraid/CharaManagerV2/README.md

 ### Know Issues

+- Relation display is broken
+    - Known issue, currently in progress
 - Not all features are mobile-ready
     - This is in parts by design, as some functionality simply doesn't work well on small screens i.e. Relations or Statistics